ibm-cloud-docs/openpages/administer.md

 Administering {{site.data.keyword.openpages_short}} includes managing users and groups, administering databases, managing environments, and other administrative actions.
 {: shortdesc}

 IBM maintains one set of documentation serving both cloud and on-premises {{site.data.keyword.openpages_short}} deployments.
-The {{site.data.keyword.openpages_short}} documentation describes certain features and functions which might not be available in {{site.data.keyword.openpages_full}} as a Service.
+The {{site.data.keyword.openpages_short}} documentation describes certain features and functions which might not be available in {{site.data.keyword.openpages_full}}.

 If you have any questions about the functionality available in the product version that you are using, contact IBM OpenPages Support